mpv-player/mpv/DOCS/man/options.rst

     :display-vdrop:     Drop or repeat video frames to compensate desyncing video.
 (Although it should have the same effects as ``audio``, the implementation is very different.)
+    :display-adrop:     Drop or repeat audio data to compensate desyncing video.
+See ``--video-sync-adrop-size``.
+This mode will
+                        cause severe audio artifacts if the real monitor refresh rate is too different from the reported or forced rate.
     :display-desync:    Sync video to display, and let audio play on its own.
     :desync:            Sync video according to system clock, and let audio play on its own.